 512.14 Non-metallic bearing pads shall be protected from damage due to welding heat.
-The Contractor shall submit a welding procedure for approval prior to beginning welding.
-Field welding to steel plates which have a bonded PTFE surface will be permitted provided that the welding procedure used does not increase the temperature of the area of the steel to which PTFE is bonded above 300 °F. Temperature indicating wax pencils or other approved means shall be used to determine whether this temperature limit is being exceeded.
+The Contractor shall submit a welding procedure for approval before beginning welding.
+Field welding to steel plates that have a bonded PTFE surface will be permitted provided that the welding procedure used does not increase the temperature of the area of the steel where PTFE is bonded above 300 °F. Temperature indicating wax pencils or other approved means shall be used to determine whether this temperature limit is being exceeded.